 Natural lighting is everything

 Another thing every photographer tells me is to always use natural lighting wherever possible.
 Don’t use the flash.
 Push objects to the windows.
 Turn off lights indoors if possible.
 Use natural reflectors in the room to bounce light where you need it.
 For example, white paper/card or foam boards.
+You can surely relight and brighten a picture in post processing, however it is always easier to take care of that when shooting.

 Use online tools to learn